Skip to main content

 • Certified copy of the last tax statement or Income Tax certificate. (for all family members except from children below the age of 18 who are not employed and persons above the age of 70 without any income apart from their old age pension).

-• Employer's certificate showing the amount of earnings or a work contract.
+• Employer’s certificate showing the amount of earnings or a work contract or recent certificate on the public assistance received (issued by the Department of Social Welfare Services).

-Recognized refugees or beneficiaries of subsidiary protection are entitled to healthcare under the same conditions as Cypriot nationals and are eligible to receive healthcare services under the General Health System (GESY/GHS).
+Recognised Refugees and/or Beneficiaries of international protection are entitled to healthcare under the same conditions as Cypriot nationals and are eligible to receive healthcare services under the General Health System (GESY/GHS).
 For more information and to register under the General Health System, please visit the GESY website, which is available in Greek and English.

 THIRD COUNTRY NATIONALS